the erosive process that reduces the size of glaciers

 Artesian Well=A well in an aquifer where the groundwater is confined under pressure and the water level will rise above the top of the confined aquifer.

-underground surface below which the ground is wholly saturated with water
+underground surface below which the ground is fully saturated with moisture

 Cone of depression=A cone-like depression in the water table formed when water is pumped out of a well more rapidly than it can flow through the aquifer.